-Prerequisite course substitutions are permitted in some situations.
-Often undergraduate students have taken courses such as molecular or cellular biology, which may fulfill all or part of the prerequisite requirements for biochemistry.
-This course nomenclature/ content issue occasionally occurs for genetics as well.
-An applicant may request substitution of undergraduate coursework for Noorda-COM's prerequisites by submitting an Admissions Requirement Substitution/Waiver Request and supporting documentation to the Office of Admissions.
+Prerequisite course substitutions or waivers are permitted in some situations.
+An applicant may request substitution or waiver of undergraduate coursework for Noorda-COM's prerequisites by submitting an Admissions Requirement Substitution/Waiver Request and supporting documentation to the Office of Admissions.

 Supporting documentation may include the following:

-- · A faculty letter detailing course content; and, - A copy of the course description from the College Catalog; and, - A copy of the course syllabus.
+- " A faculty letter detailing course content; and, - " A copy of the course description from the College Catalog; and, - " A copy of the course syllabus.